aatishb/patterncollider/README.md

 - [x] clear selection button should appear when needed, more visibly
 - [x] p5 is being called on data change before it has finished loading
 - [x] random colors should persist on settings change
+- [x] only draw tiles in viewable area of canvas
+- [x] color using tile orientation is slow